sebpcspkr/sar2svg/README.md

 This is a service tool to convert sar data (From System performance tools for the Linux operating system, see https://github.com/sysstat/sysstat) into SVG format viewable into web browser.

-It is written in NodeJS.
+It is written in Javascript.
+It runs server-side (with NodeJS or io.js).

 Install
 ==========================